* NATO orders out two Russian diplomats

 Russia regards improving relations with NATO as part of a broader effort to improve relations with the West, and in particular with the United States.
 Ties with Washington sank to a post-Cold War low under U.S. President George W. Bush.

-The Financial Times newspaper said one of the expelled Russians was the son of Vladimir Chizhov, Moscow’s ambassador to the European Union.
+One of the expelled Russians was the son of Vladimir Chizhov, Moscow’s ambassador to the European Union, NATO officials said.

 Simm worked at the Estonian Defence Ministry from 1995 to 2006 and had access to top secret documents, including those related to NATO, which Estonia joined in 2004.

-Estonian media said that information Simm passed to the Russians included documents relating to foreign countries’ and international organisations’ communication and information systems, data security, intelligence, counter-intelligence and defence policy.
+Estonian media said information Simm passed to the Russians included documents on foreign countries’ and international organisations’ communication and information systems, data security, intelligence, counter-intelligence and defence policy.

 Estonia quit the former Soviet Union in 1991 and, along with its Baltic neighbours Latvia and Lithuania, made integration with the West via NATO and the European Union a top priority.
-(Editing by Mark Trevelyan)
+(Writing by Mark John)